yousefkhalaf0/Mr_defence_app/README.md

 # 🚨 Dispatcher - Safety & Emergency Companion App

-**Dispatcher** is a Flutter-based safety and security mobile application developed as our graduation project during the journey at **ITI - ICC Frontend & Cross-Platform Mobile Development Track**.
+**Mr. Defence** is a Flutter-based safety and security mobile application developed as our graduation project during the journey at **ITI - ICC Frontend & Cross-Platform Mobile Development Track**.

 ---

 ## 📱 App Overview

-Dispatcher empowers users to report emergencies effectively using their smartphones.
+Mr. Defence empowers users to report emergencies effectively using their smartphones.
 It provides **two main safety features**:

 - **🔘 Alert Button** – For generic or non-extreme emergencies.
 - **🆘 SOS Button** – For urgent, life-threatening situations requiring immediate autonomous response.